Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Introduction

 Randomization inference (RI), also known as permutation inference, is a general statistical framework for making inferences about treatment effects.
 RI originated with \cite{Fisher35a}, who showed that if the treatment is randomly assigned to units, the hypothesis that no unit was affected by treatment---the ``sharp null of no effects''---can be tested exactly, with no further assumptions, by comparing an observed test statistic with its distribution across alternative realizations of treatment assignment.
 More generally, the Fisher randomization test can be applied to any null hypotheses that is sharp in the sense that under it all potential outcomes are known from the observed data.
 Furthermore, by testing a sequence of hypotheses, randomization tests can also be used to create exact nonparametric confidence intervals (CIs) for treatment effects \citep{Lehmann63a}.
 RI thus provides a unified framework of statistical inference that requires neither parametric assumptions about the data-generating distribution nor asymptotic approximations that can be unreliable in small samples \citep{Rosenbaum02a}.

-Nevertheless, RI has also been subject to trenchant critiques.
-One line of criticism focuses on the sharp null hypothesis, which has long been dismissed as ``uninteresting and academic'' \citep{Neyman35a}. \citet{Gelman11a}, for example, argues that ``the so-called Fisher exact test almost never makes sense, as it's a test of an uninteresting hypothesis of exactly zero effects (or, worse, effects that are nonzero but are identical across all units).''
-The crux of this critique is that the sharp null ``does not accommodate heterogeneous responses to treatment,'' making it ``a very restrictive null hypothesis'' \citep{Keele15a}.
-In this view, rejecting such an implausible hypothesis conveys little information of substantive or scientific interest.
-A second line of criticism, related to the first, is that using RI for interval estimation requires assumptions that are arguably as strong as those of its parametric and large-sample competitors.
-In particular, deriving interpretable CIs for treatment effects typically requires the assumption that effects are constant (i.e., invariant across units) or vary according to some known model \citep{Rosenbaum02a, HoImai06a, Bowers13a}.
-In many settings, however, constant effects are implausible and the correct model for their variation is unknown.
-Without some version of the constant-effects assumption, RI as currently understood does not justify exact finite-sample inference regarding the \textit{magnitude} of treatment effects.
+Nevertheless, RI has been criticized from various angles.
+One line of criticism focuses on the sharp null hypothesis, which has long been dismissed as ``uninteresting and academic'' \citep[173]{Neyman35a}. \citet{Gelman11a}, for example, argues that ``the so-called Fisher exact test almost never makes sense, as it's a test of an uninteresting hypothesis of exactly zero effects (or, worse, effects that are nonzero but are identical across all units).''
+The crux of this critique is that the sharp null ``does not accommodate heterogeneous responses to treatment,'' making it ``very restrictive'' \citep[330]{Keele15a}.
+A related objection is that using RI for interval estimation requires assumptions that are arguably as strong as those of its parametric and large-sample competitors.
+In particular, deriving interpretable CIs for treatment effects typically requires the assumption that effects are constant across units or vary according to some known model \citep[e.g.,][]{Bowers13a}.